shokiami/GeoKnowr/README.md

 ## Abstract

-[GeoGuessr](https://www.geoguessr.com/) is a popular website that throws users into a random Google Street View location, challenging them to accuratly guess where in the world they are.
+[GeoGuessr](https://www.geoguessr.com/) is a popular web game where users are thrown into random locations around the world in Google Street View and are challenged to place a marker on the world map to guess where they are in the world (the closer you guess, the more points you get).

-There are many variables that go into making a good prediction, along with the need for a well-rounded grasp of the world.
+There are many variables that go into making a good guess: climate, architecture, street signs, vegetation, vibes, and more.
 However, what if we could save people the brainpower required to make an educated guess?
 That's where __GeoKnowr__ comes in!

 GeoKnowr is a neural network that has been trained on tens of thousands of street view images from around the world, and is able to guess with a respectable amount of accuracy the location of any street view image thrown its way.